-While all of us want to feed our two-wheeler engines with the best engine oil, we are often confused about the grades, brands and varieties available.
+While all of us want to feed our two-wheeler engines with the best engine oil, we are often confused about the grades, brands, and varieties available.
 This confusion generally has its roots in our lack of knowledge about viscosity grades, and our lack of understanding of the basic differences between mineral, synthetic and semi-synthetic oils.
 Here in this article, we will explain to you all the basics of engine oil, equipping you with the required knowledge to make the right decision the next time you choose the lubricant for your two-wheeler

 Semi-synthetic oil, also known as synthetic blend oil has a small amount of synthetic engine oil (explained in detail in the next section) blended in with mineral oil to boost its properties without escalating the cost by much.
 The addition of synthetic oil enhances its viscosity and wear resistance at higher temperatures and stress.
 Synthetic-blend engine oils can also offer better performance at lower temperatures, based on the requirements.

-Synthetic oils are essentially mineral oils only; however, they go through an extensive treatment in the lab to make them significantly superior to their mineral counterparts.
+Synthetic oils are essentially mineral oils only; however, they go through extensive treatment in the lab to make them significantly superior to their mineral counterparts.
 As a part of the process, the mineral oil is broken down into its most basic molecules, which helps remove any undesired substances and impurities to a very high degree.
 The molecules of synthetic oil are also very consistent in their size and shape, offering superior lubrication.
-The broken down molecules also lend themselves well to being tailored to specific requirements like performance in low or hi temperatures, or under extraordinary stress.
+The broken-down molecules also lend themselves well to being tailored to specific requirements like performance in low or high temperatures, or under extraordinary stress.
 This process of breaking down mineral oil into its basic molecules is an expensive and painstaking one, which makes synthetic oils more expensive.

 Apart from performing exceptionally well in extreme cold and hot conditions, these engine oils have other superior properties too.
-These include lesser evaporation, low smudge formation and better detergent properties.
+These include lesser evaporation, low smudge formation, and better detergent properties.

-If, however, you use a high-performance motorcycle, have an aggressive, extreme riding style, and often travel a long distance, which puts a lot of stress on the engine, your motorcycle would benefit with synthetic engine oil.
+If, however, you use a high-performance motorcycle, have an aggressive, extreme riding style, and often travel a long distance, which puts a lot of stress on the engine, your motorcycle would benefit from synthetic engine oil.

 In any case, it is important that you choose a reputed brand of oil and ensure that you adhere to the viscosity grades recommended by the two-wheeler manufacturer.